Table of Contents

 Complaints by type of hernia

 Sliding hernias are often just an incidental finding and often remain without clinical significance.
 Due to the limited functionality of the esophageal sphincter, up to 20 % of patients have reflux complaints such as heartburn, bloating or the feeling of pressure and retrosternal pain, especially when lying down.
-In the course of the reflux, oesophagitis can be develop, which may be associated with chronic bleeding and thus an iron deficiency anemia.
-Rarely there may be a bolus obstruction when the upper edge of the hernia has narrowed into the so-called schatzki ring (“Steakhouse syndrome”).
+In the course of the reflux, esophagitis can develop, which may be associated with chronic bleeding and thus, an iron deficiency anemia.
+Rarely, there may be a bolus obstruction when the upper edge of the hernia has narrowed into the so-called schatzki ring (“Steakhouse syndrome”).

 Paraesophageal hernias may be symptomatic or show non-specific symptoms such as regurgitation, dysphagia and pressure in the heart area.
 Reflux symptoms are not typical in these cases, because the esophageal sphincter is indeed intact.
 However, the paraesophageal hernias involve the risk of incarceration, passage disorders, ulcers and bleeding (iron deficiency anemia!), which is why they are usually operated on while still in the asymptomatic stage.